Open Events

 Being recognised for doing the right thing or pushing yourself to excel builds self-esteem and confidence.
 Ask any student here and they will mention the reward breakfasts (a full English breakfast served in the restaurant)!
 But we do more than reward ourselves with food.
 We reward Integrity, Courage and Imagination in our students with Achievement Points.
 Celebration and Good News assemblies, Stars of the Week, Mr Crow’s Golden Tickets, reward events and trips are regularly arranged across the academy.
 Great attendance, an amazing piece of work, showing respect, resilience or representing our academy are just some of the reasons for celebrating our students and their contributions to our community.

-• Access to colured overlays and colured books when needed.
+- Access to coloured overlays and coloured books when needed.

 Students should arrive in school by 8.40am, ready for the first lesson to commence at 8.45am promptly.
 For Year 7 students the timings of the day are as follows: